 Our goal is to help Julian to become independent, and live a successful life on his own.
 We continue to throw everything we can at him, and he never ceases to amaze us at his ability to respond.
 As a parent I would advise anyone to fight everyday for services, resources, funding and opportunities for your child.
-Continue to vote for representation like Councilman Green, who will be advocates for special needs.

 Events and Outings